Cegard/endava_am_first_assignment/README.md

   1. Download the PHP files from [windows.php.net](http://windows.php.net/) according to the version you want to use.

-  2. Extract the files in a safe location like **C:\Apache24\PHP**.
+  2. Extract the files in a safe location like **C:\PHP**.

-  3. In the folder with the extracted files copy one of the php.ini files (there's one for development and other for production environments) and paste it
+  3. In the folder with the extracted files select one of the php.ini files (there's one for development and other for production environments) and rename it to be **php.ini**.

+  4. Move to the folder **C:/Apache24/conf** and open the file **httpd.conf** in this file put the next line at the end of the LoadModule section:

+  LoadModule php**X**\_module "C:/PHP/php**X**apache2_4.dll"  and replace the **X** with the version of PHP you've installed previously.

+  Put the next line into the IfModule tag:

+  AddType application/x-httpd-php .php

+ Put the next line at the end of the file

+  PHPIniDir "C:/PHP"

+ Make sure to use the folder where you've installed PHP.

+  5. Now you can test your installation, in the folder **C:/Apache24/htdocs** create a file called **info.php** into this file put

+ `<?php phpinfo(); ?>`